 Moderated testing yields results with in-depth insight.
-However, it may incur a high cost to organize these testing, as it requires a dedicated lab, experienced facilitator, and appropriate compensation for participants.
+However, it may incur a high cost to organize these testing, as it requires a dedicated lab, an experienced facilitator, and appropriate compensation for participants.

-On the other hand, the Unmoderated testing is performed without a facilitator.
+On the other hand, Unmoderated testing is performed without a facilitator.
 Participants can design test tasks in a lab at their location.
 Unmoderated testing can offer quick results at a much lower cost, but it lacks accuracy in results.